Brazil's Bolsonaro says he tested negative for coronavirus

-BRASILIA, Brazil (AP) — Brazilian President Jair Bolsonaro said Saturday that he has tested negative for the new coronavirus, based on a fourth test since he said July 7 that he had the virus.
+BRASILIA, Brazil (AP) — Brazilian President Jair Bolsonaro said Saturday that he had tested negative for the new coronavirus, based on a fourth test since he said July 7 that he had the virus.
+He later went for a ride on a motorcycle, mingling with wellwishers as he has often done since the beginning of the pandemic.

 “Good morning everyone," Bolsonaro wrote on Facebook after reporting that the test was “negative."